hermanussen/RainbowDataAnalyzer/README.md

   - Implement intellisense on paths and field names (some work on this in branch `intellisense-paths-and-fields`, but currently stopped because [Visual Studio does not do completion inside string literals](http://stackoverflow.com/questions/31096360/how-to-auto-complete-string-literal-in-visual-studio))
   - Implement code fix for switching between ID and Path
   - Make field on template checking more context aware for Razor views (e.g.: check context model)
-  - Add support for Glass Mapper, Synthesis and Fortis model checking
+  - Add support for Synthesis and Fortis model checking

 ## Release notes

+1.4.0
+  - Added support for Glass attribute checking

 1.3.0
   - Minor bugfixes